learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2014-04-12-setting-up-jekyll.md

 The top of the file is a kind of a header (containing details of the post like title, date, keywords) following by the post itself.
 You can simply copy the example post below and change the attributes. `categories` and `banner_image` are optional fields.

 The attribute `banner_image` defines the image which is shown on the top.
 Here, you have to specify the filename of the image.
 The image itself has to be located in the directory `/assets/images` of the repository.
+A good source for free images is [StockSnap](https://stocksnap.io).

 ### Example blog post